david-a-perez/FBLA-2017-18/README.md

 This website is currently being hosted at http://david-perez-fbla-17-18.herokuapp.com/

+It is HIGHLY suggested to use an up-to-date browser such as Google Chrome, Edge, Internet Explorer 10-11, Safari, Opera, or Firefox.

-However, if you wish to install this on your own computer go to the [Intallation Process](#installation-process) section.
+However, if you wish to install this on your own computer go to the [Installation Process](#installation-process) section.

 # Installation Process
 1. Install `git` `node` and `npm` and `postgres`